 A dark fiber network requires less power and has a higher capacity, generally due to the use of DWDM (Dense Wavelength Division Multiplexing).
 Simply put, with DWDM, a dark fiber network can easily increase bandwidth and allow more data to be sent via optical fibers.
 Furthermore, dark fiber often has better signal strength and is more immune to interference than the fiber making up traditional networks.
 The image above shows how we can use dark fiber as the carrier medium and can achieve multiple channel traffic with DWDM as a termination point.

 Why Dark Fiber?

 To sum up, dark fiber can be the right solution for many of today’s high-bandwidth enterprise connectivity, but make sure you go into it with a full understanding of its advantages and disadvantages.
-FS.COM currently does not supply dark fiber services, but we are always committed to provide the first-class optical solutions to customers.
-Our optical cables are provided at lower price and high quality, such as SC FC patch cord, SC fiber patch cord, SC fiber patch cable and so on.
-For more detailed information, please send your request to us.
+Our optical cables are provided at lower prices and high quality, such as SC FC patch cord, SC fiber patch cord, SC fiber patch cable and so on.